Chart Color Schemes

 Health performance in McKail - Willyung is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-McKail-Willyung faces significant health challenges, with common health conditions somewhat prevalent across both younger and older age cohorts.
-The rate of private health cover is relatively low at approximately 49% of the total population (around 6,020 people), compared to the national average of 55.3%.
+McKail-Willyung faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.
+Approximately 49% (~6,020 people) have private health cover, lower than the national average of 55.3%.

-Mental health issues are the most common medical condition in the area, impacting around 9.7% of residents, followed by arthritis at 8.9%.
-Approximately 65.6% of residents declare themselves completely clear of medical ailments, which is slightly higher than the Rest of WA's figure of 64.7%.
-The area has 15.7% of residents aged 65 and over (around 1,922 people), which is lower than the Rest of WA's figure of 21.0%.
+Mental health issues impact 9.7% of residents, while arthritis affects 8.9%.
+About 65.6% declare themselves completely clear of medical ailments, compared to 64.7% across Rest of WA.
+The area has 15.7% (1,922 people) aged 65 and over, lower than the 21.0% in Rest of WA.
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health